jameshruby/TanksResourceManagement/README.md

 ## Module Usage
 Place the modules in the editor(located under Tanks Resource Management category) and play.
 You can set maximum duration of action which is number of seconds to completely refill given resource

+Also, for better experience, you can use tweaked versions of Kuma MBT

 ## System Overview
 System contains modules with attached holdAction.
 These modules are inheriting from ResourceModulesArea base class.
 HoldAction will substantiallly add given resource, full progress of holdAction means that resource is fully replenished,